 Greek street artist Argiris Ser is back in London to paint the iconic Village Underground wall just a couple of weeks after he was last in the city showcasing at the BSMT Space’s Paracosm show.

 The wall, one of the biggest in the city is a prime spot and has already featured some great artists.
-Ser’s piece replaces one from Sr. X which in turn had replaced an epic mural from Fanakapan, so the spot has had a pretty good run of late.
+The piece by Argiris Ser replaces one from Sr. X which in turn had replaced an epic mural from Fanakapan, so the spot has had a pretty good run of late.
 With him, fellow Greek artist John Patelias, a comic illustrator from Thessaloniki, has been supporting him with the work whilst also adding a quick piece of his own round the corner.

 Known for his depictions of life in the parallel fantasy world of Popartia, Ser has created a whole suite of characters and places which he depicts when he paints on the street.
 One of Greece’s most renowned artists, he now paints around the world and leaves windows into the Porportian landscape wherever he goes.